NAVANEETHELITE/AUTO_COMPLETE_STREAMLIT/README.md

 ## AUTO_COMPLETE_STREAMLIT

 - Lazy of typing the whole sentence??
-Use my AUTO COMPLETION app.
+Use my <b>TEXT AUTO COMPLETION<b> app.
 But the output won't be that accurate LOL😅.
 My model was trained on just 3500 lines of text. (just to learn the model building and deployment)
 - UI - guarded by Streamlit.
 - This application was deployed to Streamlit Sharing.
 - <strong><b> APP LINK : https://share.streamlit.io/navaneethelite/auto_complete_streamlit/app.py</b></strong>